kdubba14/ginius/README.md

 ```

 ## Filtering, Search and Pagination

-**UGin** has it's own filtering, search and pagination system.
+**Ginius** has it's own filtering, search and pagination system.
 You just need to use these parameters.

 **Query parameters:**

 ```
 /posts/?Limit=2
 /posts/?Offset=0